-This general purpose financial report has been prepared for distribution to the members to fulfil the directors' financial reporting requirements under the Corporations Act 2001 and the Australian Charities and Not-for-Profits Commission Act 2012.
-The accounting policies used in the preparation of this financial report, as described below, are consistent with the financial reporting requirements of the Corporations Act 2012 and with previous years, and are, in the opinion of the directors', appropriate to meet the needs of members.
+This general purpose financial report has been prepared for distribution to the members to fulfil the directors' financial reporting requirements under the Australian Charities and Not-for-Profits Commission Act 2012.
+The accounting policies used in the preparation of this financial report, as described below, are consistent with the financial reporting requirements of the Australian Charities and Not-for-Profits Commission Act 2012 and with previous years, and are, in the opinion of the directors', appropriate to meet the needs of members.